7RU7H/Archive/Brain-Hacking/Learning-To-Hack.md

 - Don't worry about learning everything, but dont specialise, wait years before really making that decision. everything is connect dont limit yourself.
 - Read and Practice -(In order of expense) Tryhackme, Pentester Labs, Hack The Box Acamedy
 	- It should be more hands on keyboard and less reading until you need to read to solve a problem.
+- Go beyond root - Performing Sysadmin tasks -, Persistence, Research service configurations, do cleanup, Alternate Routes - alternate vulnerablities, no metasploit, only [[Windows-Living-Off-The-Land]], find the check in the script used to find the PrivEsc vector...
 - Watch and note Ippsec, X Youtube
 	- Also sit down and be passive mentored through a box sometimes.
 Why?
 		- Firstly life is chaotic, sometimes you have bad days, but to do sometime you love every day on those bad days: get hands on keyboard and watching copy the Youtuber.
 Its like a free in person training and mentoring - it is how complex animals learn, think monkeys and nut and rocks lined up together.